 This starter kit is for those who intend on having large NMEA 2000 networks installed (up to 100 metres).
 The power T in this starter kit has a twin pair of wires allowing for 2x 3 amp (on a network built with ‘Lite’ cable) connections to the battery.
 This means that power can be inserted at a central point on the backbone allowing for even power distribution to each side, creating a more efficient network.

-As the name suggests, this starter kit is ideal for RIBs that only require a small NMEA 2000 network but would like the flexibility of being able to extend that network at a later date.
+This starter kit is ideal for boats that only require a small NMEA 2000 network but would like the flexibility of being able to extend that network at a later date.
 As the termination resistors are removable, this network can be extended if needed.

 This kit includes:

-Again, as the name suggests, this kit is for small boats.
-To be more precise, it’s for users who require an NMEA 2000 network that consists of up to four devices.
-Termination resistors are neatly packaged inside a 4-way T-piece and the power cable is attached via an over moulded cable to maintain an ingress protection (IP) rating of 67, which means it can be immersed in water up to 1 metre without being damaged.
+This kit is for designed for smaller boats.
+To be more precise, it’s for users who require an NMEA 2000 network that consists of up to four devices (SBN-1) or up to 8 devices (SBN-2).
+Termination resistors are neatly packaged inside a T-piece (4-way for SBN-1 and 8-way for SBN-2) and the power cable is attached via an over moulded cable to maintain an ingress protection (IP) rating of 67, which means it can be immersed in water up to 1 metre without being damaged.